When

 into the radiator.
 It was not used on the competition cars.

-Can I get the chassis powder coated?
+I get the chassis powder coated?

-Yes.
-A special chemical and impact resistant
+special chemical and

 coating is baked on.
 Very durable, and looks good too.